-The WASD will charge a \$50.00 instrument maintenance fee for the 2019-20 school year.
-The fee is payable at the beginning of the school year by all students using a school district instrument.
+WASD will charge \$50.00 instrument maintenance fee request will be made in writing and for the 2022-23 school year.
+The must specify the purpose of the visit. fee is payable at the beginning of the school year by all students using a school district instrument.
 The fee covers the costs of keeping the District's brass, woodwind, percussion and string inventory in good working condition.
 There is a single fee regardless of how many instruments the student may be using.